 Acclimate the Laminate Flooring

-After choosing just the right flooring and taking it home from the big box home store, you'll need to give it some time to rest and get used to the environment that it will call home for decades.
-They may have been in the same city as you and under the same weather conditions, but that doesn't mean they are actually acclimated to the biome of your home.
+After choosing the right flooring and taking it home from the big box home store, you'll need to give it some time to rest and get used to the environment that it will call home for decades.
+They may have been in the same city as you and under the same weather conditions, but that doesn't mean they're acclimated to the biome of your home.

-If the planks aren't allowed to acclimate to the exact temperature and humidity of the living space they will be installed in, then it could lead to buckling and separating of the individual planks as they shrink and swell.
+If the planks aren't allowed to acclimate to the exact temperature and humidity of the living space they'll be installed in, it could lead to buckling and separating of the individual planks as they shrink and swell.
 The laminate is made from natural woods and materials that can be affected by even the slightest climate changes.
-Warehouses are often dry and warm, whereas a cement floor may be cold and just the slightest bit humid.
+Warehouses are often dry and warm, whereas a cement floor may be cold and humid.